QuoteLinker/quote-linker-web/README.md

 Private - All rights reserved.
 QuoteLinker is proprietary software and may not be used, copied, or distributed without explicit permission.

+## Founder's Note

+Founded by Weston Nelson, QuoteLinker is built by licensed insurance producers for producers.
+Our vision is to create a faster, fairer, and smarter distribution ecosystem — empowering agents and protecting consumers alike.

 ---

 © 2023 QuoteLinker.
 All rights reserved.